idelfonsog2/idelfonsog2.github.io/README.md

 ```

-The result out of it is that developers can make a set of reusable tests and stakeholders, product owners, QA tester can expand the tests into every state of the system.
+The result out of it is that developers can make a set of reusable tests and stakeholders, product owners, QA testers can expand the tests into every state of the system.

 Developers only need to keep following their TDD approach.

-Are you interesting in implementing the above?
+Are you interested in implementing the above?
 Take a look at this service in [Upwork](https://www.upwork.com/services/product/documentation-files-about-the-requirements-of-your-project-1471520364424605696)

 ---